Frequently Asked Questions

 - What is the difference between Form 1023 and Form 1023-EZ?

-Form 1023-EZ is a shorter version of Form 1023 designed for nonprofits that have a gross income of less than $50,000 and total assets below $250,000.
+Form 1023-EZ is a shorter version of Form 1023 designed for nonprofits that have a gross income of less than $50,000 in each of the first three years of operation and have total assets below $250,000.
 Our firm can help you in preparing for filing both forms.
 Book a free 15-minute consultation here.

 - Is there a fee to file Form 1023?